How to Sell A “Turnkey” Business

 • All staff members report to Jim and Jim directly handles all the marketing and interactions with referral sources.

-• Jim’s business is thus not a turnkey business because it will not function correctly nor operate at full capacity after the sale (without Jim).
+• Jim’s business is thus not a turnkey business because it will not function correctly or operate at full capacity after the sale (without Jim).

 • Generally speaking, Larry’s home healthcare agency will receive a much higher valuation than Jim’s home healthcare agency.

-• Jim will receive far less since a buyer will need to deduct Jim’s replacement cost (and factor in the risk of losing referral sources without Jim) when deriving the expected owner benefit.
+• Jim will receive far less since a buyer will need to deduct Jim’s replacement cost (and factor in the risk of losing referral sources without Jim) when deriving their expected owner benefit.

 • This lower expected owner benefit (with higher risks of losing referral sources in Jim’s absence) will serve as the baseline for the buyer’s valuation for Jim’s home healthcare agency.